nuvibit/semper-policy-repo-sample/README.md

 ```

 ### Sub-Section "regionScope" <a id="region_scope"></a> [🔝](#top)
-In the **SEMPER Core Security** module you can specify the target regions where SEMPER will provision AWS Config Rules, AWS EventBus Rules and customize Security Hub in the member accounts.
+In the **SEMPER Core Security** module you can specify the target regions where SEMPER will provision *AWS Config Rules*, *AWS EventBus Rules* and customize *AWS Security Hub* in the member accounts.
-The section "regionScope" allows you per policy to override this settings using the [AWS region names](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html#Concepts.RegionsAndAvailabilityZones.Regions):
+The section **regionScope** allows you per policy to override this settings using the [AWS region names](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html#Concepts.RegionsAndAvailabilityZones.Regions) (e.g. eu-central-1, us-west-2, more examples see below):

 ```json {linenos=table,hl_lines=[],linenostart=50}
 {